Siannal268/jluo0156_9103_majorproject/README.md

 The background layers are reconstructed using line segments.
 These segments shift slightly each frame, and the amount of movement increases as the audio becomes louder.

 ### Summary
 The sketch reacts directly to the audio level.
-The viewer interacts by pressing Play/Pause, and all visual changes—scaling, shaking, and line movement—are controlled by the real-time amplitude of the sound.
+The viewer interacts by pressing Play/Pause, and all visual changes scaling, shaking, and line movement are controlled by the real-time amplitude of the sound.